zapier/zapier-platform/packages/cli/README.md

 ### Custom

-Custom auth is most commonly used for apps that use API keys, although it also provides flexibility for any unusual authentication setup.
-You'll likely provide some custom `beforeRequest` middleware or a `requestTemplate` (see [Making HTTP Requests](#making-http-requests)) to pass data returned from the authentication process by adding/computing needed headers.
+Custom auth is most commonly used for apps that authenticate with API keys, although it also provides flexibility for any unusual authentication setup.
+You'll likely provide some custom `beforeRequest` middleware or a `requestTemplate` (see [Making HTTP Requests](#making-http-requests)) to pass in data returned from the authentication process, most commonly by adding/computing needed headers.

 > Example App: Check out https://github.com/zapier/zapier-platform/tree/master/example-apps/custom-auth for a working example app for custom auth.